mattkellyirl/readme-generator/README.md

 ## License
 ![License](https://img.shields.io/badge/license-none-lightgrey.svg)

-This project not licensed.
+This project is not licensed.
 For more information regarding licences, please visit this link: https://opensource.org/license/

 ## Questions
-Please feel free to contact me via my GitHub or Email address below for any questions associated with this application:
+Please feel free to contact me via my GitHub or email below for any questions associated with this application:
 GitHub: [mattkellyirl](https://github.com/mattkellyirl)
 Email: mattkellyvisual@gmail.com